Ctrl-Sky/automatic-photo-transfer-2.0/README.md

 - MOV

 Any unknown files encountered during the migration will be transfered to the source directory within a folder known as `unsupported`, where it will need to be manually sorted.
 Will also convert HEIC files into jpeg files.
 Will not save edits made to photos.

+# Things to note
+- Sending photos over instagram will scrub the metadata(exif) and return it as a JPG
+- Sending photos from apple phone over Imessage will keep file format and metatdata
+- Getting sent a video (.MOV), on a date different from the orginial date taken, will not mess up birthtime value.
+It will still return the orginial date taken.